DenizCankurtaran/JavaRayTracer/README.md

-# RayTracer written in Java

-## RayTracer written in our computergraphics course in 2020 imported from gitlab
+# RayTracer written in our computer-graphics course in 2020 imported from gitlab

 ## few examples: